InsaneGrox/driver_kinectV2_neosVR/README.md

 Please go and show the original author SDraw some support for creating the original driver this is forked from, thanks!

 NOTE: This repository is obsolete, SDraw added official support for emulating all 8 trackers inside of neos using a configuration file, the trackers are no longer hard-coded!
+(Changed in the source code, not released as a build yet)

 SteamVR driver for Kinect for XBox One / Kinect 2 for Windows 64 bit, NeosVR Edition.